The UK has moved closer to becoming the first country to allow the creation of babies from three people.

 The fertility regulator’s public consultation also showed “general support” for the idea as the benefits outweighed the risks.

-A final decision on whether to press ahead rests with ministers.
+A final decision on whether to press ahead rests with ministers for this new science dubbed three person IVF.

 If the techniques were approved it could help a handful of families each year.